Bjoerns-TB/LoRaWAN-M5Stack/README.md

 # LoRaWAN-M5Stack
 LoRaWAN library for M5Stack LoRaWAN Module, based on the Seeeduino LoRaWAN library.
 This version works with The Things Network (TTN).

+Just replace the original files LoraWan.h and LoRaWan.cpp delivered by the M5Stack Library under M5Stack/src with the ones in the src directory.

 The lora.receivePacket function now also informs about the SNR.

     result = lora.transferPacketWithConfirmed(coords, sizeof(coords), 5);